Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 For personal travel inside Spain during the program, you will be covered by MAPFRE.
 You will not be covered by UHCG.

 For personal travel outside of Spain during the program, you will not be covered by MAPFRE or UHCG.
 You should check with your primary health insurance provider to see if they provide coverage for international travel.
 Alternatively, you can purchase independent insurance including medical coverage, trip and luggage protection, and more.
-See the Frequently Asked Questions section of Student Health and Support Services for more information.
+See the Frequently Asked Questions section of Health, Wellness, and Support Services for more information.